-We have a particular interest in a group of disorders called the filaminopathies.
+We have a particular interest in conditions that affect neurodevelopment but also those that are characterised by malformations of a broad variety of organ systems.
+We have particular expertise in a group of disorders called the filaminopathies.
 These are caused by mutations in a family of genes encoding proteins called filamins.
-Somewhat unexpectedly, mutation in one of the filamin genes causes both disorders of brain development and bone development.
+Somewhat unexpectedly, genetic changes in one of the filamin genes causes both disorders of brain development and bone development.
 Our evolving interest has led to a programme of research that studies the development of both of these organ systems.
-Insights gained from these disorders have filled gaps in understanding how bone develops in response to chemical and mechanical forces, and in parallel how stem cells in the brain produce neurons that build the human cerebral cortex.
+Insights gained from these disorders have filled gaps in understanding how bone develops in response to chemical and mechanical forces, and in parallel how stem cells in the brain produce neurons that in turn build the human cerebral cortex.

-Ongoing studies of the mechanisms by which these genetic defects lead to developmental diseases will further inform the development of therapeutic strategies for more common diseases.
+Ultimately our ongoing studies of the mechanisms by which genetic factors lead to developmental diseases will further inform the development of diagnostic and therapeutic strategies for diseases with the continuing aspiration that medicine must constantly strive to be more accurate, precise and personalised.

 Nature Genetics, 45(11), 1300-1308